google/flutter-desktop-embedding/plugins/sample/README.md

 ## Use

-- To create an entirely new plugin, or a federated Windows/Linux implementation of an existing plugin, copy the entire `example_plugin` folder.
+- To create an entirely new plugin, or a federated Windows/Linux implementation of an existing plugin, copy the entire `sample_plugin` folder.
   - Update the `pubspec.yaml` as normal for a plugin.
 Be sure to remove `platforms` entries for platforms you aren't supporting.
   - Delete the directories for any platforms you aren't supporting.